divviup/janus/README.md

 To run Janus tests, execute `cargo test`.

+### inotify limits

+If you experience issues with tests using Kind on Linux, you may need to [adjust inotify sysctls](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).
+Both systemd and Kubernetes inside each Kind node make use of inotify.
+When combined with other services and desktop applications, they may exhaust per-user limits.

 ## Running janus\_server

 The aggregator server requires a connection to a PostgreSQL 14 database.
 Prepare the database by executing the script at `db/schema.sql`.
 Most server configuration is done via a YAML file, following the structure documented on `aggregator::Config`.
 Record the database's connection URL, the address the aggregator server should listen on for incoming HTTP requests, and other settings in a YAML file, and pass the file's path on the command line as follows.
 (The database password can be passed through the command line or an environment variable rather than including it in the connection URL, see `aggregator --help`.)